-The find of the skeleton of a “vampire child” in Umbria, in Central Italy, by archaeologists from the University of Arizona and Stanford University, made headlines in the past weeks.
-Most of the publicity around this discovery surely comes from the dark aura it spreads, but to an historian’s eyes there is much more to be excited for.
+The find of the skeleton of a “vampire child” in Umbria, in Central Italy, by archaeologists from the University of Arizona and Stanford University, made headlines in 2018.
+Most of the publicity around this discovery surely comes from the dark aura it spreads, but to a historian’s eyes there is much more to be excited for.

 Before we go deeper into Late Antiquity history and Hun’s invasions, let’s answer the question that probably just rouse in your mind: what does it actually mean that archaeologists found the skeleton of a vampire child?

 The so-called “vampire skeletons” are unconventionally buried corpses, arranged in a way that should prevent them from rising from their graves and feed on the blood of the living.
 In the case we’re writing about, a ten-years-old child was laid underground with a big rock in his mouth.
 To bring other examples, in 2014 an alleged vampire was found in Bulgaria with an iron plowshare stick in his chest and one of his legs removed.
 In the same year, in Northern Italy, archaeologists dig up the skeleton of a thirteen-years-old girl buried facedown 1400 years before.
 But why did people give such treatment to some specific bodies?
 To better understand it, let’s focus on one very famous case: the Venice vampire, aka the Venice witch.

 Between 2006 and 2008, a team of archaeologists working on the Lazzaretto Nuovo Island in Venice found the remains of a woman who appeared to have been buried with a brick stuck in her mouth.
 The brick was inserted so deeply and so violently that her teeth were broken and her jawbone smashed.
 The skeleton dated back to the XVII century, right in the middle of one of the deadliest plagues in European history – and this detail is crucial.